ldtalent/harshit-lang-translator/README.md

 ## LAUNCHING THE APP

-To launch the demo, do
+To launch the application, do

 ```sh
 yarn
 yarn watch
 ```
+in the translation folder destination

 ## Credits